Usually, high school or college students are expected to write personal narratives ideas based on their own lives.

 - An ending statement is summarizing its impact on you emotionally or intellectually.

 Remember, events don’t have to be positive-they’re just important to you, and that’s what matters.
+Write a great case studies with tips given here and impress tutors!

 The conclusion of your essay can serve as either an additional message that your readers can take away or conclude with what has happened since then.